tendermint/tendermint/spec/abci++/abci++_app_requirements_002_draft.md

 before proceeding, it will deadlock.
 Executing those `broadcast_tx` calls involves acquiring a lock that is held during the `Commit` call, so it's not possible.
-If you make the call to the `broadcast_tx` endpoints concurrently, that's no problem, it just can't be part of the sequential logic of the `Commit` function.
+If you make the call to the `broadcast_tx` endpoints concurrently, that's not a problem, it just can't be part of the sequential logic of the `Commit` function.

+#### Candidate States

+Tendermint calls `PrepareProposal` when it is about to send a proposed block to the network.
+Likewise, Tendermint calls `ProcessProposal` upon reception of a proposed block from the network.
+In both cases, the proposed block's data (last block's commit info, transactions, etc.) is disclosed to the Application, in the same conditions as is done in `FinalizeBlock`.

+The Application may decide to *immediately* execute the given block (i.e., upon `PrepareProposal` or `ProcessProposal`).
+There are two main reasons why the Application may want to do this:

+* In order to be sure that the block does not contain *any* invalid transaction, there is usually no way other than fully executing the transactions in the block as though it was the *decided* block.
+* Upon reception of the decided block via `FinalizeBlock`, if that same block was executed upon `PrepareProposal` or `ProcessProposal` and the resulting state was kept in memory, the Application can simply apply that state (faster) to the main state, rather than reexecuting the decided block (slower).

+`PrepareProposal`/`ProcessProposal` can be called many times for a given block height.
+Moreover, it is impossible to accurately predict which of the proposed blocks for a height will finally make it into that height's `FinalizeBlock`.
+Therefore, the state resulting from exectuing proposed blocks, denoted *candidate state*, needs to be kept in memory as an alternative.
+When `FinalizeBlock` is called, the Application can check if the decided block corresponds to one of its candidate states; if so, it will apply it as its `ExecuteTxState` (see [Consensus Connection](#consensus-connection) below), which will be persisted during the upcoming `Commit` call.

+In particularly bad runs (e.g., because of network instability), Consensus might take many rounds.
+In those cases many proposed blocks will be disclosed to the Application for a given height.
+Indeed, by the nature of Consensus, the number of proposed blocks received by the Application for a particular height cannot be bound, so Application developers must act with care and use mechanisms to bound memory usage.
+As a general rule, the Application should be ready to discard candidate states before `FinalizeBlock`, even if one of them might end up corresponding to the decided block and thus have to be reexecuted upon `FinalizeBlock`.

+### States and ABCI++ Connections

 #### Consensus Connection

-The Consensus Connection should maintain a `DeliverTxState` - the working state for block execution.
-It should be updated by the calls to `BeginBlock`, `DeliverTx`, and `EndBlock` during block execution and committed to disk as the "latest committed state" during `Commit`.
+The Consensus Connection should maintain an `ExecuteTxState` - the working state for block execution.
+It should be updated by the call to `FinalizeBlock` during block execution and committed to disk as the "latest committed state" during `Commit`.
+Execution of a proposed block (via `PrepareProposal`/`ProcessProposal`) must not update the `ExecuteTxState`, but rather be kept as a separate candidate state until `FinalizeBlock` confirms which of the candidate states (if any) can be used to update `ExecuteTxState`.

-Updates made to the `DeliverTxState` by each method call must be readable by each subsequent method - ie. the updates are linearizable.

 #### Mempool Connection